vmware-labs/webassembly-language-runtimes/python/examples/README.md

 Implementing pip for `python.wasm` is not universally possible, because WASI still does not offer full socket support.
 Downloading a package from the internet may not even work on some runtimes.

 But that is OK for most scenarios we are interested in, as `python.wasm` is likely to be used as a runtime in Cloud or Edge environments rather than a generic development platform.
-We will start by using a native python3.11 installation to setup a sample applications.
+We will start by using a native python3.11 installation to setup a sample application.
 And then we will show how you can run it on `python.wasm`.

 ### `wget`, `tar` and `gzip`